yleeyilin/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`/help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `/add-staff ; name : Poochie ; phone : 98765435 ; address : Poochie Street 21 ; email : ilovecatstoo@gmail.com ; salary : $50/hr ; employment : part-time`  : Adds a staff contact named `Poochie` to the Pooch Planner.

-   * `/add-supplier ; name : PetCo ; phone : 98673098 ; address : Meow Street 24 ; email : ilovewombatstoo@gmail.com ; product : kibble ; price : $98/bag`  : Adds a supplier contact named `PetCo` to the Pooch Planner.

-   * `/add-maintenance ; name : Tom Tan  ; phone : 98765435 ; address : Poochie Street 24 ; email : ihelppooches@gmail.com ; skill : trainer ; commission : $60/hr`  : Adds a helper contact named `Tom Tan` to the Pooch Planner.
+   * `/add-person ; name : Janna  ; phone : 98765435 ; address : Poochie Street 24 ; email : ihelppooches@gmail.com` : Adds a general contact named `Janna` to the Pooch Planner.

-   * `/delete ; name : Poochie` : Deletes the contact with associated contact name.
+   * `/delete ; name : Janna` : Deletes the contact named Janna from Pooch Planner.

    * `/exit` : Exits the app.